sourcegraph/handbook/content/product/design/design-process.md

         - Interactive mode / plain text mode
   - Process
       - A GitHub issue should be created to track the work
-      - Wireframes are produced in Figma
+      - Designs are produced in Figma
-      - Wireframes will be announced in Slack and linked in the GitHub issue well before they are complete for review
+      - Designs will be announced in Slack and linked in the GitHub issue well before they are complete for review
+      - Ensure designs meet the visual design checklist:
+        - Ensure spacing is consistent and matches the 8pt grid system
+        - Ensure text, colors and other sytles match existing styles, if possible.
+          - Introduce new text styles only if really necessary.
+          - If adding new styles, ensure that they meet the accessibility standards and add them to the design system
+        - Review designs for accessability:
+          - Color blind check
+          - Contrast check should meet AA standard for small text
-      - Schedule and conduct a research presentation meeting
+      - Schedule and conduct a design presentation meeting if the size of the project requires
       - Receive signoff from stakeholders
       - If components were created in the visual design process, when the designs are signed off on, those components will be moved to the Sourcegraph component system
-      - Prepare redlines or an Interaction delivery writeup for the engineers.
+      - Prepare redlines or an interaction delivery writeup for the engineers.
 Consider the following:
           - Margin and padding
           - Animation
           - Links and hover states